Spain awaits next move by ousted Catalan leader from Belgium

 “We have no certainty of what he is doing,” he told Cadena Ser radio.
 “We would be a bit surprised, given the situation regarding the right of asylum in Europe, but the actions of ex-president Puigdemont are not easy to foresee.”

 Any decision would be up to Belgian courts, not the government, Dastis said.
 “If Belgium grants asylum to Puigdemont, it will not be a normal situation.
-Let’s leave it there for now,” he said.
+Let’s leave it there for now.”

+In Belgium, Puigdemont’s lawyer Paul Bekaert, a veteran human rights advocate, told Reuters his client was considering seeking asylum but it was not certain.

+“We have not yet decided.
+We have a lot of time to decide,” Bekaert said.
+“We will see in the coming weeks what we are doing.”

 The political crisis, Spain’s gravest in the four decades since the return of democracy in the late 1970s, was triggered by an independence referendum in Catalonia on Oct.
 1.